 - 30. The Plaintiff, Michael Perrier, currently resides in the City of Dartmouth, Province of Nova Scotia.
-Mr. Perrier is and always has been hard of hearing. - 31.
-In or about 1961, Mr. Perrier, then eight years old, was placed in the Amherst School.
-From approximately 1961 until 1972 Mr. Perrier ordinarily resided at the Amherst School.
-During the first three or four years of his time at the Amherst School he attended day classes in Halifax. - 32.
-During the approximately eleven years that Mr. Perrier resided at the Amherst School he was repeatedly physically abused by houseparents, often by being forcefully slapped.
+Mr. Perrier is and always has been hard of hearing. - In or about 1961, Mr. Perrier, then eight years old, was placed in the Amherst School.
+From approximately 1961 until 196472 Mr. Perrier ordinarily resided at the Amherst School.
+During the first approximately three or four years of his time at the Amherst School he attended day classes in Halifax.
+In or about 1964 Mr. Perrier left the Amherst School and attended Saint Patrick's School and Ardmore School in Halifax, before returning to the Amherst School in approximately 1967.
+Mr. Perrier graduated from the vocational program at the Amherst School in 1972. - 32.
+During the approximately-eleven eight years that Mr. Perrier resided at the Amherst School he was repeatedly physically abused by houseparents, often by being forcefully slapped.
 In one example, a houseparent slapped his stomach with such force that he had blood in his urine.
 Mr. Perrier attended the nurses' office for care and was told by the nurse to say nothing about the abuse. - 33.
 Mr. Perrier was also often subjected to harsh and arbitrary punishments, frequently resulting from being misunderstood and having poor communication skills.
 Like the other students, he was punished for using sign language. - 34.
 He is currently self-employed.
 He owns and operates a home construction business.
 In the past he has worked as a window and door technician. - 35.
 As a result of the systemic abuses they have suffered, the Plaintiffs have had difficulties adapting to adult life, in particular as it relates to employment and personal relationships.